frederiksen/angular-electron-boilerplate/README.md

 ### Builds

+This builds a project and places the output in the */dist* folder.

 | Command | Description |
 | --- | --- |
 | `npm run build:dev:all` | Developer builds of all projects |